linkerd/website/linkerd.io/content/blog/kubecon-na-2019-linkerd-roundup.md

 ## Linkerd in the news

 Linkerd's momentum is not lost on the press.
-I particularly like this quote from Cody in entitled [Linkerd vs. Istio battle heats up as service mesh gains steam](https://searchitoperations.techtarget.com/news/252474376/Linkerd-vs-Istio-battle-heats-up-as-service-mesh-gains-steam):
+I particularly like this quote from Cody in [Linkerd vs. Istio battle heats up as service mesh gains steam](https://searchitoperations.techtarget.com/news/252474376/Linkerd-vs-Istio-battle-heats-up-as-service-mesh-gains-steam):

 "We performance tested Istio and Linkerd just over a year ago, and chose